Home

 Download Free Garden Planning Worksheets, Garden Diary, Zone Chart, Or Planting Guide

-This is the safest method for canning vegetables.
+This is the safest method for pressure canning vegetables.

 • Your steam pressure canner must have an accurate dial gauge so you can be absolutely certain of the pressure inside the cooker.